-Internal communication is important no matter what business you're in, but it's especially so in retail, an industry in which the way you communicate with your employees is reflected in how they interact with your customers.
+Internal communications is important no matter what business you're in.
+But it's especially important in retail.
+It's an industry in which the way you communicate with your employees directly reflects on their interactions with your customers.

 Marie has no idea.

-This is not an uncommon problem in retail that can result in two reactions that are both highly unwanted.
-First, Marie will be annoyed with management or her coworkers for not communicating the information she needs to do her job.
-Secondly, the customer will be unhappy and likely come away with the impression that the staff is untrained and unprofessional.
+This is not an uncommon problem in retail, and it can result in two reactions that are both highly undesirable.
+First, Marie will be annoyed with management or her coworkers for not telling her what she needs to do her job.
+Second, the customer will be unsatisfied and likely get the impression that the staff lacks training and professionalism.

 Communication in large corporate structures typically travels top-down.
-This information is then shared with each individual country, region, and store—mostly via email—landing on a store manager’s desktop computer.
+Information is shared with each individual country, region, and store—mostly via email—landing on a store manager’s desktop computer.

-However, since it's rare that every store employee is present at the same time or has access to a desktop, the manager has no effective way to distribute information.
-Instead it gets distributed via blackboard, between shifts, or through the grapevine.
-This causes delays, fake news, and leaves people like Maria out of the loop completely.
+However, it's rare that every store employee is present at the same time or has access to a desktop computer.
+That makes it hard for the manager to effectively distribute information.
+Instead, it's spread via the break room bulletin board, between shifts, or through the grapevine.
+This causes delays and fake news, leaving people like Maria completely out of the loop.

 In retail, ill-trained and ill-informed staff have a direct, negative effect on the customer experience.
 In today's competitive market, one bad experience is all a customer needs to decide to go somewhere else.

 This effect is even more harmful in large companies with great diversity and a global presence.
 Different languages, time-zones, and hierarchies make spreading information even more difficult and complicated.